antoniogiacomelli/RK01/README.md

 `DOMAIN_IMPL_SRCS` declares sources that should be audited for unexpected writable globals; `make audit-domain-writable` runs the warning-only check.

-Cross-domain payload transfer should normally use copied IPC.

 ## Syscalls And Handles

 Public `k*` APIs are callable from privileged BOOT code and from unprivileged